alex3381/Data-Analysis/README.md

 https://github.com/alex3381/Data-Analysis/assets/59268114/c16c4cdc-58b9-48df-b3b6-d504690d2925

-PROBLEM STATEMENT

-KPI's REQUIREMENT

-We need to analyse key indicators for our pizza sales data to gain insights into our business-

-performance.
-Specifically, we want to calculate the following metrics:
+# Problem Statement and Key Performance Indicators (KPIs) Requirements:

+In pursuit of a comprehensive understanding of our business performance, we aim to analyze pivotal indicators within our pizza sales data.
+Our focus revolves around calculating specific metrics, including but not limited to:

-Total Revenue: The sum of the total price of all pizza orders.
+A).
+Total Revenue: The summation of the total price of all pizza orders.

-Average Order Value: The average amount spent per order, calculated by dividing the total revenue by the total number of orders.
+B).
+Average Order Value: The mean amount expended per order, derived by dividing the total revenue by the total number of orders.

-Total Pizzas Sold: The sum of the quantities of all pizzas sold.
+C).
+Total Pizzas Sold: The cumulative quantity of all pizzas sold.

-Total Orders: The total number of orders placed.
+D).
+Total Orders: The aggregate count of placed orders.

-Average Pizzas Per Order: The average number of pizzas sold per order, calculated by

-dividing the total number of pizzas sold by the total number of orders.
+E).
+Average Pizzas Per Order: The mean number of pizzas sold per order, ascertained by dividing the total number of pizzas sold by the total number of orders.

-PROBLEM STATEMENT

-CHARTS REQUIREMENT

-I wILL like to visualize various aspects of our pizza sales data to gain insights and understand key. trends.
-I have identified the following requirements for creating charts:
+# Charts Requirement:

+In an effort to glean insights and comprehend key trends from our pizza sales data, we have outlined specific chart creation requirements, encompassing:
-1. Daily Trend for Total Orders: Create a bar chart that displays the daily trend of total orders over a specific time period.
-This chart will help us identify any patterns or fluctuations in order volumes on a daily basis.
+Daily Trend for Total Orders: The generation of a bar chart depicting the daily trend of total orders over a designated time period.
+This chart aims to unveil patterns or fluctuations in order volumes on a daily basis.

-2. Monthly/ Hourly/ Weekly Trend for Total Orders: Create a line chart that illustrates the hourly trend of total orders throughout the day.
-This chart will allow us to identify peak hours or periods of high order activity.
+Monthly/Hourly/Weekly Trend for Total Orders: The development of a line chart illustrating the hourly trend of total orders throughout the day, facilitating the identification of peak hours or periods of heightened order activity.

-3. Percentage of Sales by Pizza Category: Create a pie chart that shows the distribution of sales across different pizza categories.
-This chart will provide insights into the popularity of various pizza categories and their contribution to overall sales.
+Percentage of Sales by Pizza Category: The creation of a pie chart showcasing the distribution of sales across diverse pizza categories.
+This chart is instrumental in providing insights into the popularity of various pizza categories and their overall contribution to sales.

-4. Percentage of Sales by Pizza Size:
-Generate a pie chart that represents the percentage of sales attributed to different pizza sizes.
-This chart will help us understand customer preferences for pizza sizes and their impact on sales.
+Percentage of Sales by Pizza Size: The generation of a pie chart representing the percentage of sales attributed to distinct pizza sizes.
+This chart aids in comprehending customer preferences for pizza sizes and their consequential impact on sales.

-5. Total Pizzas Sold by Pizza Category: Create a funnel chart that presents the total number of pizzas sold for each pizza category.
-This chart will allow us to compare the sales performance of different pizza categories.
+Total Pizzas Sold by Pizza Category: The crafting of a funnel chart presenting the cumulative number of pizzas sold for each pizza category.
+This chart facilitates a comparative analysis of the sales performance among different pizza categories.

-6. Top 5 Best Sellers by Revenue, Total Quantity and Total Orders: Create a bar chart highlighting the top 5 best-selling pizzas based on the Revenue, Total Quantity, Total Orders.
-This chart will help us identify the most popular pizza options.
+Top 5 Best Sellers by Revenue, Total Quantity, and Total Orders: The development of a bar chart spotlighting the top 5 best-selling pizzas based on Revenue, Total Quantity, and Total Orders.
+This chart serves as a valuable tool for identifying the most popular pizza options.

-Bottom 5 Best Sellers by Revenue, Total Quantity and Total Orders:
-Create a bar chart showcasing the bottom 5 worst-selling pizzas based on the Revenue, Total Quantity,
+Bottom 5 Best Sellers by Revenue, Total Quantity, and Total Orders: The creation of a bar chart featuring the bottom 5 worst-selling pizzas based on Revenue, Total Quantity, and Total Orders.

-SOFTWARE USED
+# Software Used:

-MS OFFICE/ EXCEL: VERSION 2021
+MS Office/Excel: Version 2021

-MS SQL SERVER: 19.0 SQL SERVER MANAGEMENT STUDIO - 19.0.20209.0

-POWER BI: JUNE 2023 Version
+MS SQL Server: 19.0 SQL Server Management Studio - 19.0.20209.0 Power BI: June 2023 Version

-TABLEAU DESKTOP: 2022.3.0
+Tableau Desktop: 2022.3.0
-FUNCTIONALITIES WE WILL USE

 S/N	SQL-MS SQL SERVER	EXCEL	POWER BI	TABLEAU
 1	✓ Creating Database	✓ Connecting to SQL Server	✓ Connecting to SQL Server	✓ Connecting to SQL Server